Synapt1x/MLH-2018Hackathon/README.md

 ## Setup

+If using anaconda, the working environment can be created from the conda environment .yml:

+`conda create -f conda_env.yml`

+if there are errors, it may be due to conda-forge not being listed as a channel for anaconda to look for packages, this can be solved by first adding it:

+`conda config --add channels conda-forge`

-The working environment is stored in the requirements file *requirements.txt*.
+The working environment is also stored in the requirements file *requirements.txt*.
 Environment can be loaded/updated using pip:

 `pip install -r requirements.txt`